 I offer the usual range of midwifery services.
 Most midwives, I think, have one or more specialities in the alternative spectrum of medicine or bodywork.
 So have I. All basic midwifery services are usually covered by the public health insurance plan.
 Private insurances are meant to pay all basic maternity services as well.
 It might be helpful to ask, what exactly is covered.
 Offers which are more on the alternative side of the spectrum might have to be covered privately.
 Please ask, so we can discuss it.

 This is roughly my core area for postnatal visits, plus the occasional expedition into neighbouring areas.
 I'm happy to offer pregancy and birth care in other areas of Berlin.The postpartum would then have to be covered by a colleague who covers the area.

-I still have a few free spots for homebirths (including antenatal and postnatal care) with due dates frorm January to May 2024.
-I will likely be working most of summer holidays as well and am already booking pregnant people with due dates in late June and July.
+I still have a few free spots for homebirths (including antenatal and postnatal care) with due dates in February, March and May 2024.

 I normally offer pregnancy, birth and postpartum care as a holistic package.
-I rarely attend families with other birth plans during their postnatal period only, the so-called “Wochenbett.”
-But it happens, and if you’re living in the districts Prenzlauer Berg, Mitte, Pankow, Wedding and Weißensee, feel free to check in.
+I very rarely attend families with other birth plans during their postnatal period only, the so-called “Wochenbett.”
+For people with due dates in February living in the districts Prenzlauer Berg, Mitte, Pankow, Wedding and Weißensee can send me a message for “post-natal only.”

 If your interested, please leave me a message via the contact form or via text message.
 You find my number below.